EFWob/RetroRadio/README.md

 ```
 favorite=-
 ```
 If the current station is not in favorites, this command will have no effect.
+If the current station is stored to more then one favorite, all matching favorites will be deleted.

 Normally, both commands will be applied to the whole range of favorites (1-100).
 If you want to limit it to a subrange, you can define that subrange by adding a range specification after '+' or '-':
 - ranges are defined as one or two numbers